Don’t Let Gum Disease Take a Bite Out of Your Oral Health

 Early Warning Signs of Gum Disease

-Young indian man showing his inflamed gums
+Young Indian man showing his inflamed gums

 Gum disease, a gradual affliction that can escalate from delicate indicators to disastrous consequences if left unaddressed, mandates vigilant recognition of its warning signs.
 Some of the prevalent markers of this malady include: